Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

  ![Highlights](./images/preview/preview_highlights.gif)

+**In version 2.0, the following changes have been made to the papers section:**

+- Removed the award/abstract/keyword/bibtex fields and their button implementations.
+The videoLink field has been changed to a website link for videos, reducing memory usage and streamlining button functionality to prevent redundancy.

+- Removed the highlight effect to reduce memory usage, but the Jump function still allows for one-click direct access.

 ### Add Patents

 If you don't have any patents, you can leave the document empty or delete it, and the corresponding section will be hidden.